Tomato Fermenting Safety

-Never ferment peppers or green tomatoes that have been hit by frost.
+Never ferment green tomatoes that have been hit by frost.
 Be sure to wash produce well, removing stems and blemished spots before proceeding with the following recipe.

 - 10 C green (or slightly ripening) tomatoes